Use the cross-platform Azure CLI to create classic metric alerts in Azure Monitor for Azure services

 To create a rule, you need to have several important pieces of information first.

-- The Resource ID for the resource you want to set an alert for
+- The resource ID for the resource you want to set an alert for.

-The metric definitions available for that resource
+The metric definitions that are available for that resource.

 azure insights metrics list /subscriptions/dededede-7aa0-407d-a6fb-eb20c8bd1192/resourceGroups/myresourcegroupname/providers/Microsoft.Web/sites/mywebsitename PT1M